 1.Determination of the tax base on a transaction-by-transaction basis

-Taxable persons who meet the requirements set out below have two alternatives for each of their transactions:
+Taxable persons who meet the requirements that we will see later have two alternatives for each of their transactions:

 Apply the special scheme to their supplies: